 If you want to improve the efficiency of your property and modernize it at the same time, you need to ask yourself which upgrades will save money on energy and add value to your home at the same time.
 Choosing more straightforward upgrades may be the easier route, but sometimes complex ones, such as adding solar panels to produce electricity for your home, can provide advantages that go beyond what you have imagined and pay for themselves in minimal time.

 Smart thermostats aren’t just for hotels anymore — if your home doesn’t have one, it’s definitely time to get one.
-Programmable thermostats are virtually a must-have for anyone who lives in a climate with extremes in the summer and winter.
-A programmable thermostat enhances HVAC efficiency by enabling you to get your climate system to reach optimal temperatures for a minimal cost.
+Energy management thermostats are virtually a must-have for anyone who lives in a climate with extremes in the summer and winter.
+This kind of thermostat enhances HVAC efficiency by enabling you to get your climate system to reach optimal temperatures for a minimal cost.
 It will allow you to turn the temperature down in the winter, and up in the summer when you’re not home, yet have your home at the right temperature when you return.
-Once the thermostat is programmed, it will automatically alter the temperature, according to your setting.
-Smart thermostats can monitor and respond to fluctuations in room occupancy, which is especially helpful if you have an AirBnB guest room and don’t want to have to manually reprogram the thermostat every time a guest leaves.
+Once the thermostat is configured, it will automatically alter the temperature, according to your setting.
+Smart thermostats can monitor and respond to fluctuations in room occupancy, which is especially helpful if you have an AirBnB guest room and don’t want to have to manually set the thermostat every time a guest leaves.

 Install New Doors and Windows

 Although you may not realize it, styles of doors and windows do change slightly over time.
 More importantly, however, doors and windows have become more efficient at keeping out the cold and heat over the past ten years; newer windows and doors do a much better job at keeping interior temperatures consistent because of the low-E value of glass, as well as better weather stripping and insulation in the products.
 Homeowners may also be able to get special energy-efficient financing by purchasing such products.
 If you are a veteran, a VA energy efficiency loan can cover up to $6,000 for green home improvements.